Flying-Toast/sibr/documentation/level_format.md

 # Map Definition file

 ## Details
-- The "mapdef" file is a JSON file located at the URL `<hostname>/map.json`.
+- The "mapdef" file is a JSON/msgpack file located at the URL `<hostname>/map`.

 ## Format
 ```JavaScript